Knowles-Nelson Stewardship Program

 Changes to the Program over time have curbed the Wisconsin DNR’s ability to be a strong partner in land and water protection.
 The Program should increase the funding available to the Department to purchase land, give it more flexibility in how it protects land (use of direct acquisition vs. easements), and allow it to expand and purchase land outside project boundaries.

 Joint Finance Committee review of Stewardship grants is vital to ensure the Program is working for the people of Wisconsin, but changes over time to the review process have resulted in more projects requiring review and long delays in grant awards.
 Changes should be made to improve the JFC review process including 1) increase the grant amount that triggers a review from $250,000 to $750,000 and 2) restore transparency to the review process when objections are raised so they can be resolved more quickly.

 Over the years, there have been challenges to the program and its funding.
 With the help of supporters like you, we have fought to prevent funding cuts and ensure that the program was reauthorized each decade.

-In the coming days and months, we will be communicating with Governor Evers and the Wisconsin Legislature urging them to extend the Stewardship Program in the next state budget so that it doesn’t expire.
+In the coming days and months, we will be communicating with Governor Evers, Wisconsin legislators and other outdoor recreation stakeholders to ensure that this critical land and water conservation program remains strong into the future.
 We can’t do it alone and will look to you for help.
 Please join us today by signing up below.